Antoni Zdravkov: Career

 After the fall of Soviet Communism, he went abroad.
 For two years, he played in Portugal (including S.L.
 Benfica in Lisbon), but did not make much progress during that period.
 After returning to the country in 1993, he was mainly active in clubs from the lower leagues.

-At the beginning of his career, he also made three appearances for the Bulgarian national football team.
+At the beginning of his career, he also made three appearances for the Bulgaria national team.